Pesa Acatus Plus

 Pesa Acatus Plus is a family of electric multiple units (EMUs) manufactured by Pesa in Bydgoszcz, Poland.
 Designed as an advanced version of the Pesa Acatus II, it serves as a cost-effective alternative to the Pesa Elf.
-The Acatus Plus is operated by Polregio and Koleje Małopolskie, with a total of 13 units produced: nine 3-car and four 2-car units.
+The Acatus Plus is operated by Polregio and Lesser Poland Railways, with a total of 13 units produced: nine 3-car and four 2-car units.